codecop/LCD-Numbers-Mocking-Kata/Java/README.md

 1. Start testing the simple units like `Scaling`, `Line` and `Digit`.
    These units have a single (interesting) method with a single collaborator.
-1. Work on `DigitPrinter` and `DigitScaler`.
+1. Work on `DigitScaler` and `DigitPrinter`.
 Both have more logic, but still only a single collaborator.
 1. Things are getting more complicated with `DigitsSplitter`.
 1. Finally go for `LcdDisplay` which has three collaborators.